kubukoz/json-validation-service/README.md

 For demonstration purposes, the application is being deployed to https://json-validation.herokuapp.com on every commit to main.
 For example, visit [/schema/config-schema](https://json-validation.herokuapp.com/schema/config-schema) in your brower.

+After each deployment, e2e tests are run against the Heroku instance.